yoeo/cryptopals/README.md

 #### More details...

-The attacks are fully described on http://cryptopals.com website:
+The vulnerabilities exploited in the attacks are fully described on http://cryptopals.com:

 1. [Basics](http://cryptopals.com/sets/1)
 2. [Block crypto](http://cryptopals.com/sets/2)